odarroyo/t-risk/README.md

 # T-Risk: Tensorial Risk Engine

-T-Risk is a differentiable catastrophe risk engine that expresses portfolio risk calculations as tensor programs.
+T-Risk is a differentiable disaster risk engine that expresses portfolio risk calculations as tensors.
 The core implementation uses TensorFlow to compute event-based losses, risk metrics, and automatic-differentiation gradients for large asset portfolios.